Registration and Enrollment

 Learners using financial aid should refer to the Financial Aid website for specific information regarding refunds.

 A grade of AW (administrative withdrawal) is recorded for any course from which a learner is administratively withdrawn.
-At least one complete unit must be submitted to the instructor within the first two months of the enrollment period or the learner will be administratively withdrawn from the course.
+At least one assignment must be submitted to the instructor within the first two months of the enrollment period or the learner will be administratively withdrawn from the course.

 Upper Iowa University